furqann76/Lumi-So-ecommerce/README.md

 - **Wishlist:** Save favorite products for later.
 - **Order Management:** Secure checkout, order history, and order success pages.
 - **Cart Recovery Emails:** Automated emails to remind users about abandoned carts.
+- **AI Tools:** Product description generation and chatbot support.
 - **Responsive Design:** Built with Bootstrap 5 for mobile and desktop.
 - **Scalable Codebase:** Modular structure for models, views, and forms.
 - **Admin Panel:** Manage products, categories, orders, and users via Django admin.

+---

+## AI Tools

+Lumi&So integrates AI-powered features to enhance both admin and customer experience:

+- **AI Product Description Generator:**
+  In the Django admin, generate engaging product descriptions with a single click using integrated AI (LLaMA or OpenAI backend).
+- **Chatbot Support:(RAG)**
+  A chatbot widget is available on the storefront, answering customer queries using AI.
+- **How it works:**
+  - The backend exposes endpoints (e.g., `/generate-description/`, `/ask/`) that interact with your AI service.
+  - You can run your own AI microservice (Flask/FastAPI) or connect to OpenAI, LLaMA, or similar APIs.

 ---